Using a Free Reading Test Can Help You Help Your Child!

-Do you need to know how to test your child’s reading level, assess his decoding skills, reading fluency and reading comprehension?
+Do you need to know your child’s reading level, his decoding skills level, reading fluency and reading comprehension?

 You can use these reading tests for kids as a screening for the possible presence of dyslexia in your child, a reading grade-level placement test, or to assess your child’s current level of reading fluency.
 Just pick the free reading test(s) that will provide with the information you are seeking.

 Assessing your child’s reading level may provide you with information to determine the type of reading help your child may need and determine how far behind your child may be.

 If you find your child is far behind, you will want to seek a comprehensive neuropsychological evaluation to determine the root cause of your child’s reading difficulties.
 Having an evaluation will help you provide the best reading program to meet your child’s needs.

 Reading skill involves reading decoding, fluency, and comprehension.
 You’ll need to decide which aspect of reading concerns you.
 Select an appropriate reading test based upon your child’s individual needs.

 Reading decoding is the ability to understand or decipher the sounds represented by each letter or combination of letters in a word.
 This is the first, and most basic, skill required for a child to be able to read.
 It is the core problem area for children with dyslexia.